The Lolas' Beautiful Show

 The Lolas' Beautiful Show is a Philippine television comedy talk show broadcast by GMA Network.
-Hosted by Wally Bayola, Jose Manalo and Paolo Ballesteros, it premiered on September 25, 2017 on the network's afternoon line up.
-The show concluded on February 2, 2018 with a total of 95 episodes.
+Hosted by Wally Bayola, Jose Manalo and Paolo Ballesteros, it premiered on September 25, 2017 on the network's morning line up.
+The show concluded on February 2, 2018, with a total of 95 episodes.

 Premise

 A spin-off of Kalyeserye segment of Eat Bulaga! as Bayola, Manalo and Ballesteros reprise their roles as Nidora Zobeyala, Tinidora Zobeyala and Tidora Zobeyala respectively.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of The Lolas' Beautiful Show earned a 4.4% rating.
 The final episode scored a 3.5% rating.